A good air purifier in your house,

 This technology creates super ions and hydroxide ions.
 Which effectively disinfect the air much the way hydro peroxide disinfects a scrape or abrasion.

-The biggest downside of PCO is the production of ozone and the risk of formaldehyde production catalytic oxidation process does not complete.
+The biggest downside of PCO is the production of ozone.

 This technology works well as in in duct HVAC air purifier because ability to destruct mold.